nationalarchives/miiify/README.md

 ### Introduction

-Miiify is a light-weight web annotation server with its own embedded database technology.
+Miiify is a light-weight web annotation server using an embedded database.
 Its primary use case is to support [IIIF](https://iiif.io/) applications.
-There is a choice of two backends:
+There is a choice of two storage backends:

 #### git